Facemasks can be worn to help protect those around you and should be worn by people who are sick.

 - Any damage, fabric break down, or change in fit will reduce the already limited protection of cloth masks.

+Due to worldwide shortages of personal protective equipment medical/surgical masks should be reserved for healthcare professionals and people caring directly for a person with COVID-19.
 Healthcare professionals will wear surgical masks, eye protection and gowns in order to protect themselves and other patients.
 For some procedures, they will wear specialized masks.
-Please refer to the information for health care providers about personal protective equipment.
+Medical N95 respirator masks should be reserved for healthcare workers performing specific medical procedures that create an increased risk of spreading the virus.
+If you are a health care provider, please refer to the information for health care providers about personal protective equipment.